 Chernayevka/Zhibek-Joly

 If you are self-driving, you can take this border.
 Before you could not, instead, having to cross further west at Yalama.
 This is no longer necessary.
-BUT, you are much better off using Kaplanbek or Serke-Turkistan.
+BUT, you are much better off using Kaplanbek (if it is open, see below).

-Tashkent -> Shymkent: you can take a whole taxi for 10$ from the city center, or a taxi or Damas marshrutka (477) for a miniature sum to the border, leaving from the bus stop at the Yunusobod Univermag supermarket.
+Tashkent -> Shymkent: you can take a taxi from the city center, or bus 169 from Shahriston metro station.
+Marshrutka 477 leaves from the bus stop at the Yunusobod Univermag supermarket.
 Marshrutkas to Shymkent are possible during the day, however shared taxis are more likely to be found.
-1000 KZT would be a reasonable price for a seat in the car.

 Shymkent -> Tashkent: Minibuses and shared taxis to the border leave from the Kolos bus station (OSM / Gmaps).
-A seat on a minibus costs 800 tenge.
-Once on the Uzbek side, marshrutkas (1500 sum) and taxis gather around 400 m down the road.
+Once on the Uzbek side, bus 169 takes you to Shahriston metro station, taxis gather around 400 m down the road.

 Tejen